U.S. puts jets in Jordan, fuels Russian fear of Syria no-fly zone

 Abu Nidal, from the Islamist Ahrar al-Sham rebel group, said U.S. help was welcome, but questioned how effective it would be.

-"I doubt the influx of weapons will significantly tip the balance into our favour," he said via Skype.
+"I doubt the influx of weapons will significantly tip the balance into our favor," he said via Skype.
 "They might help push back regime offensives of the last few days."

 SYRIAN OFFICERS DEFECT